yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/README.md

 ![](https://raw.githubusercontent.com/yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/main/img/jmri-team-color.png)

+ - Highlight *first column only* if the paper is of interest.
+Other team members may highlight other columns with their color labels as well.

 ### MRM Highlights Discourse

 This is a forum where MRM readers can register (for free) and post informal comments and questions about papers on MRM.
 Currently the most downloaded 20% of MRM papers per issue are listed, and specific additional papers may be listed on request at mrm@ismrm.org. *Every month a coveted MRM-branded Bluetooth Key Finder will be awarded to the person with the most posts*.